ethteck/splat/docs/Configuration.md

 Compiler used to build the binary.

-splat recognizes the following compilers, and it will adapt it behavior accordingly for them, but unknown compilers can be passed as well:
+splat recognizes the following compilers, and it will adapt it behavior accordingly for them:

 - GCC
 - SN64